“Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”

 - Convince everyone in the marketing team that they should be using more data in their day-to-day work and decision-making

 - Lead by example by explaining what data you’ve used to make each decision

 - Reward the team members who are working to improve their marketing analytics skills and/or who are able to demonstrate their use of marketing data in a clear and meaningful way

 - Train your team on the necessary areas of marketing analytics and/or encourage them to learn more on their own (more on this later)

-But speaking of training, let’s look at the skills you’ll want to develop in the team.
+But speaking of employee training and development, let’s look at the skills you’ll want to develop in the team.

 As soon as you’ve planted the seeds of cultural change in the team, it’s time to start mapping out the skills you need to develop — either by training existing team members, getting help from elsewhere in the organization, or hiring new people.